 Slow progress in improving the indicators related to maternal health, child health, and morbidity and mortality caused by communicable diseases are a major concern in the progress towards the Millennium Development Goals.

 The cost of healthcare in Pakistan is catastrophically high and disproportionately affects the poor.
 While 60 million Pakistanis live population below the poverty line of $2 a day, 78% of people pay out-of-pocket for health expenditures.

-Mr. Muhammad Tahir Tabassum, is the founder of the Harmony Counciand is also the Founder and Chief Executive Officer of the Institute of Peace and Development.
+Dr. Muhammad Tahir Tabassum, is the founder of the Harmony Council and is also the Founder and President of the Institute of Peace and Development (INDPAD) & Intellectuals for Peace and Development (Pvt).
 He holds a Master’s Degree in International Politics (Belgium).
-He has been conferred the title of “Ambassador for Peace” from UPF-USA (2007, Human Rights Excellence Award from the Prime Minister of Pakistan (2009) and Sitara-e-Simaj (Social Star) from PSAPakistan (2002).
-Mr. Tabassum is the former Advisor to the Prime Minister of the Government of Azad Jammu and Kashmir for Human Rights.
+He has been conferred the title of “Ambassador for Peace” from UPF-USA (2007, Human Rights Excellence Award from the Prime Minister of Pakistan (2009) and Sitara-e-Simaj (Social Star) from PSA Pakistan (2002).
+Dr. Tabassum is the former Advisor to the Prime Minister of the Government of Azad Jammu and Kashmir for Human Rights.
 His is an eminent peace, human rights, coexistence activist, and freelance journalist/columnist with more than 25 years of experience.
 Mr. Tabaussum holds the office of Secretary General with the IHC.

 Harmony Council Executives:

 - Dr. Khurshid Ahmad CBE (UK) Chairman